Thursday, August 1, 1996

 I am going back and posting all of my previous book reviews so that they are listed on my site in chronological order.
 The reviews are dated for the time when I read the book, hence the reason many of them will be listed for times before this website existed.

 The next up on my reading of the 306 greatest books is The Great Gatsby by F. Scott Fitzgerald.
-This book can be found on the SybervisionObserver, BBC, and the Zane Top 10 Book Lists.
+This book can be found on the SybervisionObserver, BBCZane Top 10, and My Book Lists.

 Thursday, February 1, 1996